Business Partner and Pet: How Much to Deduct

 Personal vs. business expenses

 The IRS does not allow deduction for personal costs as business expenses.
-IRS Publication 535 states:
+IRS Publication 334 states you cannot deduct: "Personal, living, and family expenses."

 If you are including an animal to generate business revenue, first ask yourself if this is also a personal pet.
 If you use a spider for exposure therapy and the spider lives full time in your office, then you can justify that this is not a personal pet and is used solely as a business animal.
 If you use a horse in the process of equine therapy, and the horse is kept at a stable, you do not ride the horse for pleasure or enter into competitions for personal reasons, you may also be able to justify 100% business use of the animal.